Hudsonps/setting-up-my-system/README.md

 - Material Icon Theme
 - Ayu
--Material Theme

 The icon theme can be changed through by command palette by looking up "File Icon Theme").
-I personally do not use the Material theme directly but, through it, it is possible to choose an accent color.

 ### **Useful Extensions**